The Atlas of MS is a powerful advocacy tool for change.

 - We hope the advocacy examples above will inspire you and help you think through how you can use the Atlas of MS to bring about real change with and for people affected by MS.

 - Tell us how you have used or how you are planning to use the Atlas data to raise awareness or to drive change.
-Get in touch by filling in the form below.
+Get in touch by emailing us at [email protected]

 This 3rd edition of the Atlas of MS provides updated data on the prevalence and incidence of multiple sclerosis around the world.
 The information presented in this 3rd edition will guide policy-makers, health planners and specialists, in order to decrease inequities and improve care to MS patients globally.
 It provides a valuable tool for decision making and the planning of services to diagnose, treat and support people with MS.